Skip to main content

 Overview

-Many ICE detention facilities provide detained noncitizens with tablets that allow for a range of activities including, but not limited to, video visitation, messaging, law library research applications and entertainment applications.
+Many ICE detention facilities provide detained aliens with tablets that allow for a range of activities including, but not limited to, video visitation, messaging, law library research applications and entertainment applications.
 ICE has contracted with Talton to provide tablets at select detention facilities.
 In other locations contractors or county offices may provide separate tablet programming.
 To learn more, click the below headers.

 ICE contracted tablet program: Talton